-Theme 1’s EC-12 Document Analysis involved compiling and analyzing existing policy documents and empirical data sets to uncover policy dynamics in EC-12 in relation to Canadian sustainability issues.
+Theme 1’s Document Analysis involved compiling and analyzing existing documents and empirical data sets to uncover policy dynamics in PSE in relation to Canadian sustainability issues.
 This part of the project included:

-- A content analysis of non-sustainability specific and sustainability-specific policy of every Ministry of Education to better understand how sustainability is currently being engaged at the EC-12 level, and
+- A content analysis of non-sustainability specific and sustainability-specific policy of a sample of 50 post-secondary institutions to better understand how sustainability is currently being engaged at the PSE level, and

 - An examination of existing data sets on sustainability policy in education accessible to or held by SEPN participants and organizations